D-Robotics/mono2d_trash_detection/README.md

 ## Visualization

-On PC, open a browser (chrome/firefox/edge) and enter [http://IP:8000](http://ip:8000/) (where IP is the Horizon RDK IP address).
+On PC, open a browser (chrome/firefox/edge) and enter [http://IP:8000](http://ip:8000/) (where IP is the RDK IP address).
 Click on the Web display on the top left to see the real-time camera output:

 ![realtime](image/realtime.gif)